IOxCyber/Cloud-Certs/Azure AZ-500/New Syllabus/Secure-networking002/01-Plan and Implement security for virtual networks.md

 - BYOK is used to securely transfer an existing key from an on-premises HSM to Azure Key Vault for secure storage and management.

+## Secure Virtual Hub:
+- A virtual hub is a Microsoft-managed virtual network that enables connectivity from other resources.
+- A secured virtual hub is an Azure Virtual WAN Hub with associated security and routing policies configured by Azure Firewall Manager.

+## Azure Storage firewalls and virtual networks: